AllenInstitute/em_coregistration/README.md

 April 2019

+For the mm^3 EM data set and the functional data from Baylor

+(...maybe CT later ?)

 tools for:
 - handling data from Baylor and Fiji Image stacks
 - performing a 3D alignment solve between landmarks